ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/37455438">eili</a></p>

 For me, the biggest concern was making sure the songs truly fit the vocalists, their range, their style, and their comfort.
-Many producers in the scene don’t usually work with live singers; they’re used to Vocaloid or synth vocals, which is a very different process.
-With real vocalists, there’s so much more to balance: not only does the producer need to feel good about the track, but the vocalist has to feel proud of it as well.
-That’s a lot of pressure and uncertainty especially when both sides are trying to merge their vision with the tournament’s theme.
-On top of that, mixing vocals is a steep learning curve, and some vocalists understandably don’t want to risk being a “test case” if the mix doesn’t do their voice justice.
+Many producers in the scene don't usually work with live singers; they're used to Vocaloid or synth vocals, which is a very different process.
+With real vocalists, there's so much more to balance: not only does the producer need to feel good about the track, but the vocalist has to feel proud of it as well.
+That's a lot of pressure and uncertainty especially when both sides are trying to merge their vision with the tournament's theme.
+On top of that, mixing vocals is a steep learning curve, and some vocalists understandably don't want to risk being a "test case" if the mix doesn't do their voice justice.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2345078" style="background-image: url('/wiki/shared/avatars/Krimek-2.jpg')"></a>